Wondering how to get into UT Austin? Here is everything you need to know to apply for the University of Texas, Austin!

 Due to Texas law, applicants who are in the top 6% of their high school classes for this year’s summer/fall and spring are given automatic admission.

 So now you know the procedure on how to get into UT Austin, but how to successfully get into the school?
 UT Austin is quite a competitive school with a relatively low acceptance rate.
-Here are some tips to help increase your chances of getting into college!
+Despite this, we’ve helped countless students become Longhorns and receive acceptance letters just like this:

 Getting your GPA high is crucial to showcase your academic performance, but don’t just dive head first into getting high grades!
 The grades for courses that are more relevant to the subject of the program you applied for play a heavier role in your admission chances than other courses, as they reflect your abilities in that subject area.